German Horticultural Museum

 We have compiled some information on accessibility below.
 Detailed information can be found in the test report.

-* The streetcar stop egapark - line 2 is located 100 m from the main entrance to egapark.
+* The egapark tram stop (Line 2) is located 100 metres from the main entrance to egapark.

-* The path from the main egapark entrance to the horticultural museum entrance is 1200 m long.
-It is easy to walk and drive on and has a maximum longitudinal gradient of 6% over a distance of 10 m.
+* The route from the main entrance of egapark to the entrance of the Horticultural Museum is 1,200 metres long.
+It is easily accessible on foot and by vehicle and has a maximum gradient of 6% over a distance of 10 metres.

-* The name or logo of the museum is clearly visible from the outside.
+* The name of the museum is clearly recognisable from the outside.

-* The museum is accessible without steps via an exterior elevator.
+* The museum is accessible without steps via an external lift.

-* Signage is designed in legible and high-contrast font.
+* The signage is clearly legible and high-contrast

-* Guided tours for people with walking, hearing disabilities are offered.
-It is necessary to make an appointment in advance.
-The entire route of the guided tour is step-free.
+* Guided tours are available for people with mobility or hearing impairments.
+Advance booking is required.
+The entire tour route is step-free.
 Mobile or fixed seating is available for use during the tour.
-Guided tours with FM equipment are made possible for people with hearing disabilities (e.g., headphones, neck ring loops, induction loops for hearing aids).
+For people with hearing impairments, tours are provided with FM systems (e.g. headphones, neck-loop systems, induction loops for hearing aids).

-* Aids offered: wheelchair, trolley at the main egapark entrance, EgaExpress with low entrance.
+* Assistive equipment available: wheelchairs, handcarts at the egapark main entrance, EgaExpress with low entry

 All areas relevant for testing meet the quality criteria of the label "Accessibility certified - partially accessible for people with hearing impairment".